SharedSmally/doc/xjc.md

 ## xjc

 ### catalog file: -catalog *catalogfile*
+- catalog files may includes the imported files from the direct imported files.
 - needs for importing files (solve the import files): mapping shcemaLocation(http://xxx) for systemId, or namespace for publicId, to the local file (uri; refer to catalog file).
 See [Articles](https://dzone.com/articles/jaxb-xjc-imported-schemas-and)
 ```
 <import namespace="urn:ietf:params:xml:ns:iris1" />